jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Note 2: QM4D supports ECP, but currently it seems to use spherical harmonic functions in ECP, so even if you specify `6D 10F` in Gaussian, the electronic energies of Gaussian v.s.
 QM4D will not be equal to each other.
 This tiny defect does not affect transferring MOs, and SCF can be converged in several cycles with almost no energy change.

 Note that if you use background charges in your studied system, the background charges are not recorded in the .fch(k) file.
 So there are no background charges in the generated .inp file, either.
-To add background charges, you need to use the utility add_bgcharge_to_inp (see Section 4.5.1).
+To add background charges, you need to use the utility `add_bgcharge_to_inp` (see [4.5.1](#451-add_bgcharge_to_inp)).

 ## 4.5.25 fch2wfn
 Generate .wfn file from a specified .fch(k) file.
 Two examples are shown below